 I am at my most creative when left to wander around the wedding capturing those fun and natural shots of you and your guests.
 A wedding full of group shots detracts from my ability to create these type of images.
 I appreciate that most weddings have some form of formal photography; it is a wedding after all and Mother wants that family pic for her mantle piece!
 That’s fine, but I do keep formals to a minimum.

 Now that you hopefully have a little more of an insight into my approach please have a look around my site.
-Don’t forget to check out my best alternative wedding photography from last year.
+You can read more about my thoughts on what is documentary style wedding photography or why not check out my best alternative wedding photography moments from last year?